-With its open fire, high ceiling and refreshing artworks, The Stables is a beautifully converted 1930s stable which provides a warm and practical area for eating, chatting and relaxing.
-The ground level has an open-plan kitchen and dining room with under-floor heating.
-Immediately outside there is a large, decked, seated eating area which is wonderful for informal meals and gatherings on warm sunny days.
+With its open fire, high ceiling and refreshing artworks, The Stables is a beautifully converted 1930s stable which provides a warm and practical area for eating, chatting and relaxing for small groups of up to six, or up to 10 if you are members of an existing support bubble.
+Immediately outside there is a large, decked, seated eating area which is wonderful for informal meals on warm sunny days.

 The environment and ambience at Gayles encourages an open, relaxed and intimate atmosphere that promotes learning and self-development.
 The venue owners share our belief that retreats should be fulfilling and inspiring and we all work together to do we can to support you in making the most of your time here so that everybody leaves feeling stimulated, nourished and refreshed.